ai-labs-team/casium/README.md

 So, how do we make our state predictable again?
 With more messages, of course!

 Up until now, we've been both producing (in the view) and consuming (in the update) our own messages. _Command messages_ (or just _commands_) are a new type of message: we produce them, but they're consumed by Casium, in the background, away from our application code.
 Casium _manages_ our effects for us.
-We use these commands any time we want to read, write, or execute something outside of our state, like HTTP calls, cookies, etc.
+We use these commands any time we want to read, write, or execute something outside of our model, like HTTP calls, cookies, etc.

-As with state modifications, commands are returned by update handlers.
-This allows our update handlers to be [pure, stateless, side-effect-free functions](https://softwareengineering.stackexchange.com/questions/254304/what-is-referential-transparency): they always return the same value for the given inputs.
+As with model changes, commands are returned by update handlers.
+This allows update handlers to be [pure, stateless, side-effect-free functions](https://softwareengineering.stackexchange.com/questions/254304/what-is-referential-transparency): they always return the same value for the given inputs.

-Further, they don't _do_ things: the simply return values that _represent_ doing things.
+Further, they don't actually _do_ things: the simply return values that _represent_ doing things.
 Let's test-drive this by implementing a button to save the counter to local storage.
 We'll start by importing the necessary commands.
 Casium comes pre-packaged with commands for most common operations.

 We can import and use these commands to tell Casium what effects we want, and Casium will handle them for us: